iQIYI Inc. (IQ) Shares Up Despite Recent Market Volatility

 IQ’s Market Performance

-The stock of iQIYI Inc. (IQ) has seen a -5.06% decrease in the past week, with a 4.13% rise in the past month, and a 130.60% gain in the past quarter.
-The volatility ratio for the week is 5.26%, and the volatility levels for the past 30 days are at 7.37% for IQ.
-The simple moving average for the last 20 days is -1.04% for IQ stock, with a simple moving average of 71.80% for the last 200 days.
+IQ stock saw a decrease of -1.11% in the past week, with a monthly decline of -2.34% and a quarterly a decrease of 84.68%.
+The volatility ratio for the week is 5.55%, and the volatility levels for the last 30 days are 7.27% for iQIYI Inc. (IQ).
+The simple moving average for the last 20 days is -2.92% for IQ stock, with a simple moving average of 64.46% for the last 200 days.

 Analysts’ Opinion of IQ